zahidkizmaz/dotfiles/README.md

 # Personal Dotfiles

-My dotfiles that used in MacOS and Arch Linux.
+My dotfiles that used in MacOS and NixOS.

 #### How to install